Game-theoretic Regulated Decentralized Coordination for Airspace Sector Overload Mitigation: Decentralized Overload Mitigation Mechanism

 \section{Decentralized Overload Mitigation Mechanism}

-Building on the game-theoretic model in \Cref{sec:problem}, we propose a decentralized algorithm based on best-response dynamics to address the sector overload problem.
-Each sector updates its own decision variable only using local information about flights it manages and the current system-wide congestion, without requiring a centralized coordinator.
+Building on the game-theoretic model in \Cref{sec:problem}, we propose a regulated decentralized algorithm based on best-response dynamics to address the sector overload problem.
+Each sector computes its own schedule update, while system-level overload information is used to enforce the no-new-overload restriction.
+Thus, the proposed mechanism lies between fully centralized optimization and unconstrained decentralized decision-making.